-- For August Admission: Initial deadline - April 1 (Applications are accepted after the deadline on a space-available basis, up until June 1)
+- For August Admission: Initial deadline - April 1 (Applications are accepted after the deadline on a space-available basis, up to July 1)

 - For January Admission: Initial deadline - October 1 (Applications are accepted after the deadline on a space-available basis up until November 1)

 Candidates must have a bachelor's degree, which may be in any subject.
 Typically, the average undergraduate GPA of those admitted is 3.2.
 Most applicants have not had prior coursework in business.

 Your aptitude for graduate work at Indiana University is based on an evaluation of your previous academic experience, work experience, and your performance on the GMAT.
 Admission decisions are based on the following: